ItsBrank/RankViewer/README.md

 - v1.1 - Added support for displays that are not 1080p.
 The font size now resizes itself based on your display!
 I also fixed the banner image on this plugin page to have the ranks in order correctly XD.
 - v1.2 - Fixed a bug where it will stay on screen if you leave the match right after it ends.
 Cleaned up some code (thanks Brank and CinderBlock).
 Placement matches now display as they should.
 - v2.0 - Huge graphical overhaul to make it look like it belongs in the game.
 Fixed many bugs.
 Friends list hides the RankViewer graphics.
 Updated MMR for new seasons and tournaments.
 Sorry that the update took so long, but I hope it was worth the wait
+- v2.1 - Fixed a bug where the game crashed after a custom tournament match.
+Disabled the friends list hiding rank viewer for now because it didn't work as intended.